karanius/APPSchat/README.md

-Most stable version is LIVE @ :  https://appschat.herokuapp.com/
+Here is the "Most stable" version - Live@: https://appschat.herokuapp.com/
 ~ !!
 If the above link doesnt work, thats because the server is sleeping.
 Just give it about 15 seconds and retry :)

 Tech : React , Node.js